As summer rapidly approaches, people all across New York are having barbeques, backyard parties, and going out to bars.

 If passed, this law would literally mean three strikes and you are out.

-If you or a loved one recently received a traffic ticket or was charged with any traffic related offense, make sure to e-mail or call Adam H. Rosenblum of The Rosenblum Law Firm today at 888-883-5529.
+If you or a loved one recently received a traffic ticket or was charged with any traffic related offense, make sure to e-mail or call Adam H. Rosenblum of Rosenblum Law today at 888-883-5529.
 He is an experienced NY traffic ticket attorney who has helped numerous people in your situation.